Speedkore/draglinks/README.md

 # Draglinks
-This the repository of the firefox add-on Draglinks
+This is the repository of the firefox add-on Draglinks